daticahealth/cks-docs/source/sections/getting-started/logging.md

 If the available burst balance is continually drained due to high logging throughput, then the Elasticsearch volumes will need to be overprovisioned such that burst balance is no longer a factor.
 EBS volumes with a capacity of 1TB or more do not have a burst balance, since they generate enough IOPS to replenish burst before it can be used.
 Expanding your elasticsearch-data-es-client PVCs to 1000Gi will eliminate the IOPS bottleneck from the system, and significantly increase the number of logs that can be handled by the logging stack.

 #### Audit
-Any cluster can also have CKS host kernel-level audit logging enabled, these los will be treated the same as application logs (sent to S3 on for the life of the cluster and indexed in Elasticsearch for 5 days).
+Any cluster can also have CKS host kernel-level audit logging enabled, these logs will be treated the same as application logs (sent to S3 on for the life of the cluster and indexed in Elasticsearch for 5 days).
 Please submit a support ticket if you would like this feature enabled, make sure to take a look at the caveats below prior to creating your request.
 These audit logs include but are not limited to:
 * Kernel Parameter/Module Modifications
 * Mount Operations
 * Cron Scheduling